-The PTLC is a Lesson Study process that serves as an on-going approach to professional development as it effectively aligns curriculum, instruction, and assessments to the CA/Common Core State Standards, ultimately increasing student achievement (Southwest Educational Development Laboratory (SEDL), 2008).
+The PTLC is a Lesson Study process that serves as an on-going approach to professional development as it effectively aligns curriculum, instruction, and assessments to the CA/Common Core State Standards, ultimately increasing student achievement (The Professional Teaching and Learning Cycle, Introduction 2nd Edition.
+Southwest Educational Development Laboratory (SEDL).2008.
+U.S. Department of Education).